wso2/docs-is/en/docs/guides/adaptive-auth-with-function-lib.md

 # Adaptive Authentication Using Function Library

-Script-based adaptive authentication in WSO2 Identity Server enables changing the authentication flow based on conditions in JavaScript.
+Script-based adaptive authentication in WSO2 Identity Server enables changing the authentication flow based on conditions in the JavaScript.
 For this, each service provider needs to have its own set of Javascript functions.
 If the identity admin needs to have the same function for several service providers, the same JavaScript function needs to be duplicated.
 As a result, the process of managing authentication scripts gets difficult.